EllieNodder/teaching-vacancies-design-history/app/posts/2023-09-22-allowing-jobseekers-to-sort-roles-by-distance.md

 - sort job listings by distance from their specified location
 - see how far the job listing is from their specificied location

-This will give job seekers with a preference on location to find more suitable jobs.
+This will help job seekers with a preference on location find more suitable jobs.

 We will be monitoring how this impacts the job search journey.